BitskiCo/bitski-js/docs/README.md

 - container: An HTML element that you want to inject the button into.
 If you don't pass anything in you can inject it yourself by accessing the button's element key.
 - size: The size of the button.
 'SMALL', 'MEDIUM', or 'LARGE'.
 Default is 'MEDIUM'.
 - authMethod: The sign in method to use.
 'POPUP' or 'REDIRECT'.
 Default is 'POPUP'.
+- signInOptions: The options to pass during the sign in request (currently, only login_hint is supported.
+See above.)

 #### Signing in with redirect